 Holding special events for music stars like Elvis and The Beatles can be very enjoyable for all seniors living in care, as well as the carers.

 Elvis’s death was on August 16th, 1977 – A great August activity is to hold an Elvis day to remember the great artist.
-Here are some ideas for your Elvis Day.
+Alternatively it could be held for Elvis’s birthday on January 8th.

 ✿ Decorate your activity room with pictures and any Elvis memorabilia you can find.
 Some ideas might be guitars, pictures of a pink Cadillac, print out old Elvis posters, records, 50’s and 60’s coloured balloons.